 - memory problems

 The key to living with HIV is to continue seeing a healthcare provider for regular treatments.
-Consider a visit as soon as you experience new or worsening symptoms.
+New or worsening symptoms are reasons enough to visit one as soon as possible.
 It’s also important to know how HIV affects the body.